rabendra/cross-domain-auth-app/doc/stripe_connect.md

 When a user (seller) posts a listing, we'll need to setup a Managed Connect Account.
 This will include creating the account that includes all required verification information from the onset, and accepting Strips ToS on behalf of the seller - all via the Stripe API.

 More about account verification [can be read here](https://stripe.com/docs/connect/identity-verification).
-Required minimum fields [for creating managed account](https://stripe.com/docs/connect/required-verification-information#minimum-verification-requirements-for-united-states), although we will skip collecting the last 4 of the user's social for now.
+Required minimum fields [for creating managed account](https://stripe.com/docs/connect/required-verification-information#minimum-verification-requirements-for-united-states) can be reviewed, but are listed below.

 Example request [can be found here](https://stripe.com/docs/connect/testing-verification#creating-a-managed-account).